All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Velasca

-Another new-age direct-to-consumer shoemaker, Velasca specialises in luxury Made in Italy footwear.
+Another new-age direct-to-consumer shoemaker, Velasca specializes in luxury Made in Italy footwear.
 The brand carefully selects the workshops that make its shoes and boots, only working with artisans in the famed Marche region.
-By maintaining a close working relationship with each of them, it ensures that standards are meticulously high and there is full transparency over the entire supply chain.
+Maintaining a close working relationship with each of them ensures that standards are meticulously high and there is full transparency over the entire supply chain.

 Velasca’s range spans everything from formal Oxfords and slippers through to relaxed moccasins and Chelsea boots, with each pair crafted by hand using top-end calf leather and suede.